trangnm58/NTU_FAQs_Chatbot/README.md

 > - "model" is the direct child folder within the "trained_models/" folder
 > - "dataset" is the direct child folder within the "data/" folder

-Example: Running Chatbot with the model trained on original FAQs dataset
+Example: Running the system with the model trained on original FAQs dataset

     python run_chatbot.py original_relation_neg100 original